Saturday, December 29, 2018

 This keys in on the love story between Lou and Eleanor Gehrig, nicely cast with Gary Cooper and Teresa Wright in the starring roles.
 Cooper made a career in Hollywood out of playing strong, silent types, and Gehrig is a good fit here.
 That's a key point made by author Richard Sandomir, who reviews the film's history from start to finish here.

 Cooper was an obvious choice for the role, according to everyone involved.
 That's in spite of the fact that not only did he have absolutely no baseball experience, but he was right-handed.
 That's a problem when you are trying to portray a left-handed first baseman.
 Cooper took six weeks of instruction from Lefty O'Doul, but that didn't replace a lifetime of interest in the game.
 So the baseball shots of Cooper are kept to a bare minimum.
-He's shown in some long shots, but major league Babe Herman was the one who was actually shown in such moment.
+He's shown in some long shots, but major league Babe Herman was the one who was actually shown in such moments.
 A few other small portions of the film probably featured flipped negatives, so that the right-handed Cooper comes off as a lefty.
 Accounts differ on exactly how often that technique was used.

 There is plenty of good background on all of the major players in the film.
 That starts at the top with Sam Goldwyn, the studio executive who knew nothing about baseball but knew a good story when he saw one.
 There are biographies of the stars and co-stars, and Eleanor Gehrig's role in the production is examined closely as well.
 There's also some digging into Lou's life; it seems that the relationship between Gehrig's wife and parents didn't have the Hollywood ending that was needed, so it was changed a bit.